Tensor sparsification via a bound on the spectral norm of random tensors: Abstract

 \section{Abstract}

-Given an order-$d$ tensor $\tensor A \in \R^{n \times n \times \ldots \times n}$, we present a simple, element-wise sparsification algorithm that zeroes out all sufficiently small elements of $\tensor A$, keeps all sufficiently large elements of $\tensor A$, and retains some of the remaining elements with probabilities proportional to the square of their magnitudes.
+{Given an order-$d$ tensor $\tensor A \in \R^{n \times n \times \ldots \times n}$, we present a simple, element-wise sparsification algorithm that zeroes out all sufficiently small elements of $\tensor A$, keeps all sufficiently large elements of $\tensor A$, and retains some of the remaining elements with probabilities proportional to the square of their magnitudes.
 We analyze the approximation accuracy of the proposed algorithm using a powerful inequality that we derive.
 This inequality bounds the spectral norm of a random tensor and is of independent interest.
-As a result, we obtain novel bounds for the tensor sparsification problem.
-As an added bonus, we obtain improved bounds for the matrix ($d=2$) sparsification problem.
+As a result, we obtain novel bounds for the tensor sparsification problem. } {tensor; tensor norm;tensor sparsification;fast tensor computation;random tensor}